 2. Approach the individual and identify their drug abuse and/or addiction

 3. Listen to what they have to say

 4. Help them devise a plan to overcome addiction

 5. Support them in their process and help them overcome hurdles

 6. Help them avoid simulations by removing activities and mentions of their addiction

 The person abusing or addicted to the drug may be fully aware of its mental and physical effects yet the grip of the drug is just too strong; often it just takes a helping hand to get started with recovery.

 In all, our understanding and awareness of drug related problems have allowed us to identify the tell-tale signs of abuse and addiction.
-It’s through advancement in coping, consultation, and treatment that abusers and addicts can begin the long-road to recovery with a greater chance of avoiding relapse as opposed to methods used in the past.
+It’s through advancement in coping, consultation, psychological evaluation, and treatment that abusers and addicts can begin the long-road to recovery with a greater chance of avoiding relapse as opposed to methods used in the past.

 Article By Jennifer Smith